carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/abseil-time-comparison.rst

 Prefer comparisons in the ``absl::Time`` domain instead of the integer domain.

 N.B.: In cases where an ``absl::Time`` is being converted to an integer, alignment may occur.
-If the comparison depends on this alingment, doing the comparison in the ``absl::Time`` domain may yield a different result.
+If the comparison depends on this alignment, doing the comparison in the ``absl::Time`` domain may yield a different result.
 In practice this is very rare, and still indicates a bug which should be fixed.